matthuynh/survival-games/README.md

     - `cd client && npm start`

 7. On your browser navigate to `http://localhost:3000`
-    - This connects to the local React dev server
+    - This connects to the local React dev server, meaning any changes you make to front-end files will reflect automatically

+8. Optional - To simulate a prod environment, navigate to `http://localhost:10421` instead of `http://localhost:3000`
-    - Alternatively, you may navigate to `http://localhost:10421` to serve files directly from the `build` folder
+    - This serve files directly from the `client/build` folder
+        - This only works if you have already done a prod build from CRA (see below)

 ---